ldamasio/ldamasio/README.md

 - 🌱 I studied Philosophy at the Federal University of Santa Catarina.
 As a student leader, I was co-founder of the National Federation of Public Administration Students, on July 8, 2007.
 I was also Director of Science and Technology at the Santa Catarina Student Union.
 I have a master's degree from FGV in Public Administration.
 And I'm currently studying Computer Engineering at the Virtual University of the State of São Paulo.

 - 💞️ I am a supporter of Free Software.
 I'm looking to collaborate on open source projects and find other developers with the same interest, as I'm the creator of an open source project called [Robson Bot](https://github.com/ldamasio/robson) and would love to find people interested in joining me in this endeavor.
+Toach me and let's drink this wine

 - 📫 Email me at ldamasio@gmail.com / ldamasio@stefanini.com / ldamasio@fapesp.br